 At the time, people thought victims’ blood was overheating.
 There was an idea that St. Vitus was angered and was essentially exorcising the sin out of the infected.
 Though the physical evidence is long gone, modern theories suggest that stress triggered such an outbreak.
 Another theory suggests that ergot was in their rye, which is the same theory for the Salem Witch Trials in Massachusetts.
 It’s one of the most unique events of medieval history and it happened here in Strasbourg.

-Alas, you don’t need to dance without control when you visiting Strasbourg today.
+Alas, you don’t need to dance without control when you visiting Strasbourg today (unless you want to).

 The city’s most famous landmark is Notre Dame de Strasbourg (Strasbourg cathedral), located on the city’s main island.
 It’s very beautiful both outside and inside and is still one of the best cathedrals I’ve been to.
 It was completed in 1439, so it’s witnessed a lot of things in its lifetime, including the Dancing Plague.
 Inside, you can find an anatomical clock that dates a bit later to the 1500s.
 It has a mechanical theatrical display at 12:30 that lasts several minutes.
 I was so lucky when I went because I didn’t know about this; however, I was in the cathedral when they announced the clock would start up and joined the party.
 Life’s little joys!
 The cathedral is very much worth a visit and I strongly recommend seeing the anatomical clock at 12:30.
 I absolutely love this cathedral.

 Across the way is the Rohan Palace, an exquisite 18th-century palace.
 It houses a few museums: a museum of decorative arts, fine arts museum and an archaeological museum.
-I visited all three and thought they were all worth visiting.
+I visited all three and thought they were all worth visiting if you have the time.
+They’re not particularly large museums but they have a lot of great art and artefacts.
 If you’re interested, stop in and have a look, but it’s worth going to the palace’s courtyard for a peek.